isaacnavajaspozo/isaacnavajaspozo/README.md

-## Hi there 👋
+## Hi friend 👋

 <!--
 **isaacnavajaspozo/isaacnavajaspozo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working on Grafometal.
+- 🌱 I’m currently learning UOC
+- 👯 I’m looking to collaborate on GE (Giga engineering)
+- 🤔 I’m looking to meet your needs.
+- 📫 How to reach me: isaacnavajas@duck.com
+- ⚡ Fun fact: "Follow the white rabbit"

 ### アイザック・ナバハス・ポゾ